Joseph T. Robinson

 Joseph Taylor Robinson (August 26, 1872 – July 14, 1937) was an American politician who served as United States Senator from Arkansas from 1913 to 1937, serving for four years as Senate Majority Leader and ten as Minority Leader.
 A member of the Democratic Party, he previously served as the state's 23rd governor, and was also the Democratic vice presidential nominee in the 1928 presidential election.

 After studying law at the University of Virginia, Robinson returned to Arkansas, winning election to the Arkansas General Assembly.
 He won election to the United States House of Representatives, serving from 1903 to 1913.
 He won election as governor of Arkansas in 1912, but resigned from that position in 1913 to take a seat in the Senate.
 In the Senate, Robinson established himself as a progressive and strong supporter of President Woodrow Wilson.
 Robinson served as the chairman of the 1920 Democratic National Convention and won election as the Senate Minority Leader in 1923.
 He sought the Democratic presidential nomination in the 1924 election and was nominated as the Democratic vice presidential nominee in 1928.
 The Democratic ticket of Al Smith and Robinson lost in a landslide to the Republican ticket of Herbert Hoover and Charles Curtis.

 The Democrats took control of the Senate after the 1932 Senate elections and elected Robinson as Senate Majority Leader.
+With this role, he was credited with strengthening the power of the role of Senate Majority Leader.
 He passed Franklin D. Roosevelt's New Deal programs through the Senate, alienating some of his colleagues with his autocratic style.
+However, his vital role in getting legislation passed directly in the Senate chamber earned him the recognition as the New Deal's "marshal."
 In the midst of debate over the Judicial Procedures Reform Bill of 1937, Robinson died due to heart failure.